mitsuba-renderer/enoki/docs/half.rst

 .. note::

-    If supported by the target architecture, Enoki uses the *F16* instruction set to perform efficient vectorized conversion between half and single precision variables (however, this only affects conversion and no other arithmetic operations).
+    If supported by the target architecture, Enoki uses the *F16C* instruction set to perform efficient vectorized conversion between half and single precision variables (however, this only affects conversion and no other arithmetic operations).
+ARM NEON also provides native conversion instructions.

 Usage
 -----